Jane Peterson: Exhibitions

-Peterson started to exhibit her works in 1908 at the Societe des Artistes Francais in Paris, France.
-She exhibited at the St. Botolph Club in Boston, Massachusetts, the Knoedler Gallery in New York City, and at the Bendann's Art Gallery in Baltimore, Maryland.
+A solo exhibition of Peterson's work held in 1908 at the Société des Artistes Français won much acclaim among Parisian critics and resulted in one viewer setting up an exhibition at the St. Botolph Club in Boston in 1909 of her earlier works.
+She also exhibited at the Knoedler Gallery in New York City, and at Bendann's Art Gallery in Baltimore, Maryland.
 From 1910 to 1914 Peterson had her own exhibitions at the Art Institute of Chicago, Illinois.
+The 1910 exhibition included works she painted in Egypt and Algeria.
 She also participated in many group shows such as the American Watercolor Society and the New York Society of Painters both in New York City and the Baltimore Watercolor Club in Maryland.